matsumotosan/matsumotosan/README.md

 ### Hi there 👋

-I am currently working on knowledge graphs for materials informatics at [Corpy](https://corpy.co.jp/) as a Machine Learning intern.
+I am currently working on knowledge graphs for materials informatics at [Corpy](https://corpy.co.jp/) as a Research Engineer.

 My research interests lie at the intersection of machine learning and computational neuroscience.
 My focus is two-fold:
 1) Developing new methods for analyzing and interpreting neural datasets.